 BUILDING AND ZONING

 Zoning is a set of rules which guide orderly growth and development.
 Those rules are necessary to keep land from being used inappropriately – to prevent, for example, heavy industry from locating in residential areas.
 Zoning restrictions outline how land can be used.
-The basic categories are agricultural, residential, institutional, mixed-use, office, commerical, shopping center, and industrial.
+The basic categories are agricultural, residential, institutional, mixed-use, office, commercial, shopping center, and industrial.
 Those restrictions also control the type of buildings allowed on the property, how tall they can be, how far they must be set back from the street, and other development standards.
-Zoning is based on land use polices which control how land can be used in different parts of the country.
+Zoning is based on land-use policies that control how the land can be used in different parts of the country.
 Landowners and the public have considerable input when those policies are set, through public hearings, community meetings, and comments to the City.